meteor/docs/source/api/email.md

 environment variable should be of the form `smtp://USERNAME:PASSWORD@HOST:PORT` or `smtps://USERNAME:PASSWORD@HOST:PORT`.
-The `smtps://` form should be used if the mail server uses TLS/SSL, as many mail providers do (the `s` is for "secure", and common for ports 465 & 587).
+The `smtps://` form should be used if the mail server uses TLS/SSL, as many mail providers do (the `s` is for "secure", and common for port 465).
+Note that secure connections to port 587 typically start unencrypted and therefore should use `smtp://`

 If `MAIL_URL` is not set, `Email.send` outputs the message to standard output instead.